Mart1nSchulz/Schoku/README.md

 ### Summary of Changes
 Looking at speed improvements in terms of low hanging fruit, I found that the malloc'ation of the GridState structures did take up too much time and replaced it by fixed stacks allocated by each thread only once.
 I later learned that the allocation and placement of the GridState data affected primarily the multi-threading performance.
+In particular, allocating a GridState on a different thread will cause memory thrashing (unnessary/unwanted copying between L1 cache lines).
 The hidden single search allowed for removal of repeating calculations, which offered a welcome boost.
 I also made the search cover all hidden singles.
 I pruned the naked set search to skip already found sets and not to look at sets that provide no benefit, e.g. sets covering all of the available cells (N or N-1).
 The guessing code did search all cells, even though it could simply pick the first cell with 2 candidates found.